Skip to Main Content

 The end of the URL (Internet address) can tell you a lot about where the page comes from. ‘.gov’ and ‘.edu’ are from government and educational bodies respectively.
 These organisations often have better quality control than some ‘.com’ sites.
 Look for official industry bodies and respected community organisations ahead of “Joe Blogg’s page on…”

 Some useful questions to ask yourself are:

 - Who is the author? does it say?
 Are they qualified?

 - Who is the sponsor or publisher?
 Are they reputable?

-- What topics are covered? (what is not covered?)
+- What topics are covered?
+What is not covered?

 - How in-depth is the information?

 - How accurate is the information? (not everything on the page will be new to

 - What is the purpose of the website?

 - Are there underlying biases?
 Is the site trying to persuade you to a particular point of view?